MailTape/MailTape-v1/_posts/2021-05-16-Mathilde-Fernandez.md

 ## Deena Abdelwahed - Lila Fi Tounes
 ImaCrea: **«**Deena's music has been sitting on my listening list for years but only till recently I could start to grasp her music.
 And what a rewarding experience.
 If you don't get it instantly, try to pass that frustration and keep retrying from time to time ;)**»**

 <p id="outroduction">That's all for this morning folks!
 Take great care, share the love.
-Amour pour [Mathilde Fernandez](https://mathildefernandez.bandcamp.com/) for her eclectic Sunday selection and to Thibaut Daumain for his illustration based on a photograhy by the great [Estelle Hannia](https://www.estellehanania.com)!</p>
+Amour pour [Mathilde Fernandez](https://mathildefernandez.bandcamp.com/) for her eclectic Sunday selection and to [Thibaut Daumain](https://thibaultdaumain.fr/) for his illustration based on a photography by the great [Estelle Hannia](https://www.estellehanania.com)!</p>